How to Refinish Your Decking

 Step 2: Choose the Correct Product

-Step 3: Time to Paint/Stain /Oil Your Decking!
+Step 3: Time to Apply Your Chosen Product

-Using a good quality paint brush (approx. 3 - 4” in width) to apply the decking oil along the decking boards.
+Use a good quality paint brush (approx. 3 - 4” in width) to apply your chosen product along the decking boards.
 Remember to always work with the grain.
+We recommend applying two coats.

 Tip: For an even finish, start at the furthest end of the deck and go in an S-shape, painting one or two boards at a time.

-We recommend giving your decking two coats in April.
 After your final coat, wait for at least 24 hours of good weather before using your deck.
+Now, it's time to put your feet up and enjoy your newly refreshed deck!

 Inspired?
 Call or drop into one of our nine stores nationwide for expert advice about your home.